Stretch Your Dollar: What you need to know about digital assets for your will

 (WTNH) — We all know how important it is to create a will so our assets are handled properly when we pass on.
-As our social media profiles grow rapidly, we are stretching your dollar with what you need to know about digital assets.
+As our social media profiles grow, we are stretching your dollar with what you need to know about digital assets.

 When was the last time you printed out a picture you took while capturing the moment?
 As more and more people log on and post their most precious moments on social media, the more valuable those pages become.
 Especially to our loved ones when we reach our end of life.